Zvika Fogel: Political career

 In the 2003 Israeli municipal elections, Fogel ran as a mayoral candidate for Beersheba as an independent candidate with the support of the Shinui party.
 He came in the third place in the elections and served on the city council until 2005.

 After moving to Safed in late 2007, he was appointed by the Ministry of Interior to serve as the head of the Tuba-Zangariyye Council, after the elected council was dissolved due to procedural mismanagement.
 Fogel rejected the position, but accepted the offer of becoming a member of the town council instead.

 He assumed the position of the head of the Tuba-Zangariyye Council in August 2008 after a year of being pressured by the Interior Minister Meir Sheetrit.
 During his tenure, he helped in improving the educational standard in the town and increasing the collection of municipal tax from 37% to 70%.
 In September 2009 he was attacked by unknown gunmen, but escaped unharmed.
 Fogel decided to resign in January 2012, months after a riot due to an arson at a town mosque committed by Jewish extremists.

 In August 2017 Fogel announced that he was running for the position of the head of the Mevo'ot HaHermon Regional Council as part of the 2018 Israeli municipal elections.
 However he withdrew his candidacy in September 2018.

 In 2020, he joined the Israel Defense and Security Forum which advocates for the annexation of the Jordan Valley.
 He has supported shooting any Arab who throws stones at an IDF soldier, while being lenient towards Jews who do the same.

 He joined the Otzma Yehudit party in September 2022 and was placed tenth on the combined Religious Zionist Party-Otzma Yehudit list for the 2022 Israeli legislative election.
 He became an MK following the election.

 In an interview with British broadcaster Channel 4 in December 2022, Fogel stated that Israel was too "merciful" towards Palestinians and "the concept of proportionality should cease to exist."
-He further asserted that "if it is one Israeli mother crying, or a thousand Palestinian mothers crying, then a thousand Palestinian mothers will cry."
+He further asserted that "if it is [to choose between] one Israeli mother crying, or a thousand Palestinian mothers crying, then a thousand Palestinian mothers will cry."

-In February 2023, Fogel announced his support for burning down Palestinian villages in retaliation for terror attacks.
-Speaking in favor of settler violence targeting the Palestinian town of Huwara, Fogel stated that "A closed, burnt Huwara — that’s what I want to see.
-That’s the only way to achieve deterrence.
-After a murder like yesterday's, we need burning villages when the IDF doesn’t act."
+In February 2023, Fogel announced his support for reprisal attacks against Palestinian villages in retaliation for terror attacks.
+Speaking in favor of settler violence targeting the Palestinian town of Huwara, Fogel stated that, "A closed, burnt Huwara — that's what I want to see.
+That's the only way to achieve deterrence.
+After a murder like yesterday's, we need burning villages when the IDF doesn't act."
 Fogel also stated, "We need to stop shying away from collective punishment."

+During the Gaza War, Fogel called for the ethnic cleansing of the Gaza Strip, saying that there should not be a single Palestinian left in Gaza at the end of the war.